Windows 8 beats out iOS and Android at Seton Hall

 All devices will be upgraded to Windows 8 RTM when the OS is generally available this fall.

-Seton Hall students will also get a Nokia Lumia 900 Windows Phone loaded with a customised app that contains student and faculty contact information as well as general campus information.
+Seton Hall students will also get a Nokia Lumia 900 Windows Phone loaded with a customized app that contains student and faculty contact information as well as general campus information.

 To complete the initiative, the university is upgrading its campus-wide email, storage, communications and collaboration platform to Microsoft Office 365.